Flourless Walnut Cake with Apples and Cinnamon (Gluten Free)

-- Add the egg yolk and sugar mixture to the ground walnuts and stir well.
-Then gradually add the egg whites and incorporate them in the mixture by carefully folding them in.
+- Gradually add the egg whites and incorporate them in the mixture by carefully folding them in.

-- Finally add the cinnamon and the grated apples and stir them in.
+- Finally add the cinnamon and stir it in.

 - Transfer the mixture in the baking pan and bake for 25-30 minutes or until firm to the touch and golden brown.